zorael/wg-monitor/README.md

 $ sudo systemctl enable --now wg-monitor@[interface]
 ```

 It is meant to work well with `wg-quick@.service`.
-If other methods of setting up the Wireguard network are used, the service file may have to be modified accordingly, or skipped altogether.
+If other methods of setting up the Wireguard network are used, the service file may have to be modified accordingly, or skipped altogether in favour of other solutions.

 ## roadmap

-* nothing planned, ideas needed
+* nothing planned

 ## license